 NPF hopes to accomplish these goals by establishing a multi-institution, multi-disciplinary, team-based research network.
 The collaborative approach to unraveling the complex questions surrounding disease prevention takes inspiration from similar efforts by those studying HIV and cancer.
 The PPI is closely modeled on the National Institutes of Health’s Accelerating Medicines Partnership venture, which pairs public and private entities to work on new treatments and cures for diseases such as Alzheimer’s disease, lupus and type 2 diabetes.

-This team-based approach is relatively new and has a lot of merit in the field of medical research, says rheumatologist Christopher Ritchlin, M.D., MPH, who is a member of the PPI steering committee.
+This team-based approach is relatively new and has a lot of merit in the field of medical research, says rheumatologist Christopher Ritchlin, M.D., MPH, University of Rochester Medical Center, who is a member of the PPI steering committee.
 “It has to do with the evolution of research over the last 20 or so years.
 Because of the complexity of the science, you need teams with different expertise to come together to use different technologies and approaches to answer important medical questions.

 “The success of PPI means we have prevented some of the adverse outcomes associated with psoriatic disease,” adds Ritchlin.
 “The ability to decrease the burden on the patient community would be a major win.”